Mary Wells: Legacy and accolades

 Wells is often referred to as the "First Lady of Motown" as well as "the Queen of Motown" due to becoming the first female star artist to emerge from the label.

-As a Motown artist, Wells was the first solo artist on the label to produce a top 40 crossover single, doing so with 1961's "I Don't Want to Take a Chance" and was also the first Motown artist to produce multiple top ten hits on the Billboard Hot 100 between 1962-1963.
+As a Motown artist, Wells was the first solo artist on the label to produce a top 40 crossover single, doing so with 1961's "I Don't Want to Take a Chance" and was also the first Motown artist to produce multiple top ten hits on the Billboard Hot 100 between 1962 and 1963.

 When "My Guy" hit number one on the Billboard Hot 100 in the late spring of 1964, it was only the third Motown-associated single to reach the top after the Marvelettes' "Please, Mr. Postman" and Little Stevie Wonder's "Fingertips" and the first number one single on the Motown imprint, predating the Supremes' "Where Did Our Love Go".

-During her thirty-year career, Wells sent 23 songs to the Billboard Hot 100, including 12 top 40 singles, seven top 20 singles, four top ten singles and a number one hit while on the R&B charts, she sent 21 songs on the chart including 19 top 40 singles, 16 top 20 singles, 14 top ten singles, six top 5 singles and three number one singles.
+During her 30-year career, Wells sent 23 songs to the Billboard Hot 100, including 12 top 40 singles, seven top 20 singles, four top ten singles and a number one hit.
+On the R&B charts, she had 21 songs, including 19 top 40 singles, 16 top 20 singles, 14 top ten singles, six top 5 singles and three number one singles.

-Her 1968 composition and recording, "Two Lovers History", from her album Servin' Up Some Soul was sampled by Yasiin Bey and Talib Kweli on the song "History" off the former's The Ecstatic in 2009.
+Her 1968 composition and recording, "Two Lovers History" from her album Servin' Up Some Soul, was sampled by Yasiin Bey and Talib Kweli on the song "History" off the former's The Ecstatic in 2009.

-In 1986 and 1987, Wells was a finalist for induction into the Rock and Roll Hall of Fame but failed to get in.
+In 1987, Wells was a finalist for induction into the Rock and Roll Hall of Fame but failed to get in.

 Wells earned one Grammy Award nomination during her career.
 Her song "My Guy" was inducted into the Grammy Hall of Fame in 1999.

-Wells was given one of the first Pioneer Awards by the Rhythm and Blues Foundation in 1989.
+In 1989, Wells was honored with the Pioneer Award from the Rhythm and Blues Foundation during its inaugural year.
 A year later, the foundation raised more than $50,000 to help with her treatment after her illness had wiped out all of her finances.

 Wells was inducted into the Michigan Rock and Roll Legends Hall of Fame in 2006.
 She was inducted into the National Rhythm & Blues Hall of Fame in 2017.